Children who are too young to articulate what they feel can share their experiences more easily through Expressive Art Therapy.

 Don’t worry -- even if you draw stick figures, art therapy doesn’t judge your creative ability.
 Instead, the visual story you compose enables you to gain new insights into your experiences and your distress.

-Whether in your individual session or in a group setting, art therapy assists in healing by unlocking what you may not have been able to give voice to before.
-Ask our psychotherapist if expressive art therapy would be helpful for you.
+Whether in your individual session or a group setting, art therapy assists in healing by unlocking what you may not have been able to give voice to before.
+Ask our psychotherapist if expressive art therapy would be helpful for you

 To work with one of our mental health experts, call us today!